 Strength training is something where what you put in is what you get out.
 If you only put in a minimal amount of work you will get a minimal amount of results.
 If you train hard, stay consistent and always push for progress then you will continue to get stronger.

-This is a 12-week advanced powerlifting program for peaking!
-So, the focus will be on peaking for your next powerlifting competition or meet!
+This is a 12-week advanced powerlifting program for peaking.
+The focus will be on peaking for your next powerlifting meet.
 That means more sets, fewer reps, and a lot of heavy weight.
 But, if you can get through it, this 12-week peaking program will make you brutally strong, guaranteed!

 Powerlifting is a competitive strength sport that takes years of hard work and consistent dedication to become proficient at.